On the Galois structure of units in totally real $p$-rational number fields: Introduction

 Studying the Galois module structure of the unit lattice is complicated for the following reasons.
 First of all, it is very difficult to compute a system of fundamental units.
-Therefore, researchers tried to use arithmetic information on $K$ to study the cyclicity of $E_{K}$ as a $\mathbb{Z}[G_{K/k}]$-module.
+Therefore, number theorists tried to use arithmetic information on $K$ to study the cyclicity of $E_{K}$ as a $\mathbb{Z}[G_{K/k}]$-module.
 However, the involved arithmetic information is still difficult to obtain.
-Lastly, to be sure that certain arithmetic information suffices to guarantee that $E_{K}$ is cyclic, we need enough results on the classification of all the $\mathbb{Z}[G_{K/k}]$-lattices.
-However, even for a group $G$ with a simple structure, classifying integral representations of $G$ is very difficult.
-Hence, studying the Galois module structure of the unit lattice involves the integral representations of finite groups and the arithmetic of number fields.
-We study both aspects of the problem in this work, which is spread over $8$ sections.
+Lastly, to be sure that certain arithmetic information suffices to guarantee that $E_{K}$ is cyclic, we need enough results on the classification of $\mathbb{Z}[G_{K/k}]$-lattices of the same rank as $E_K$.
+However, even for a finite group $G$ with a simple structure, classifying integral representations of $G$ is very difficult.
+Hence, studying the Galois module structure of the unit lattice requires knowledge of both the theory of integral representations of finite groups and the arithmetic of number fields.
+We examine both aspects of the problem in this paper, which is organized into $8$ sections.

 13pt

 5pt